Drag to explore · Interactive 3D

 2022, Best Presentation Award, IEEE Int.
 Conference on Computer and Applications

-2022, First Prize at TEKNOFEST (Turkey's biggest tech event), Technology for Humanity Competition
+2022, First Prize at TEKNOFEST (Turkey's largest tech event), Technology for Humanity Competition

 2020, Publication Incentive Award, TUBITAK (Turkish Research Council)